+In the calculations leading to Claim \ref{calc}, the parameter $M$ was set to be a constant, however, the bounds hold (with a larger error term) if $M$ is a slow-growing function of $n$.

-Note that up to this point the only property we used for the pointset $B$ is that no line determined by the points of $A$ or by the points of $C$ intersects the convex hull of $B,$ so Claim \ref{calc} holds under the weaker conditions that $A$ and $C$ are mutually avoiding and $A$ and $C$ are avoiding $B.$
+Note that up to this point, the only property we used for the pointset $B$ is that no line determined by the points of $A$ or by the points of $C$ intersects the convex hull of $B,$ so Claim \ref{calc} holds under the weaker conditions that $A$ and $C$ are mutually avoiding and $A$, and $C$ are avoiding $B.$

-In the remaining part of the proof of Theorem \ref{main1} we ignore the linear error term, it has no effect in the arguments.
-As the last step of pruning we check the number of the remaining collinear triples between the $P_i, Q_j$ pairs for all $1\leq i,j\leq n/M.$ If the number of triples is less than $\frac{\delta}{8}M^2$ then remove all triples between $P_i$ and $Q_j.$ After this we left with at least $\frac{\delta}{8}n^2$ triples, and whenever there is a triple between two partition classes $P_i$ and $Q_j$ if is $\frac{\delta}{8}$-good for $(i,j),$ and there are at least $\frac{\delta}{8}M^2$ triples between $P_i$ and $Q_j.$
+In the remaining part of the proof of Theorem \ref{main1}, we ignore the linear error term, it does not affect the arguments.
+As the last pruning step, we check the number of the remaining collinear triples between the $P_i, Q_j$ pairs for all $1\leq i,j\leq n/M.$ If the number of triples is less than $\frac{\delta}{8}M^2$ then remove all triples between $P_i$ and $Q_j.$ After this, we have left with at least $\frac{\delta}{8}n^2$ triples, and whenever there is a triple between two partition classes $P_i$ and $Q_j$ it is $\frac{\delta}{8}$-good for $(i,j),$ and there are at least $\frac{\delta}{8}M^2$ triples between $P_i$ and $Q_j.$

 We can apply the Ruzsa-Szemer\'edi theorem for triple systems between all $P_i, Q_j$ pairs where we have at least one triple left between them.
 As we noted before, there are at least $\frac{\delta}{8}M^2$ triples between them, and the number of points from $B$ forming the triples is at most